Git-With-Chris/EmotiScan/README.md

 # EmotiScan 🫥

-Welcome to EmotiScan, a fun web application that predicts emotions and Facial Action Coding System (FACS) codes from images using advanced deep learning techniques.
+Welcome to EmotiScan, a fun web application that uses a Deep Learning model to make guesses on the emotions and expressions in a face.

 ## Introduction